The WWF is run at a local level by the following offices...

 WWF conducted a mapping and valuation of ecosystem services in Mondulkiri, using the InVEST tools.
 The outcome of the study shows how a fair trade-off between conservation and development through a green economy scenario would benefit Cambodia.
 The study is available here.

-leaflet produced by WWF presents the InVEST tool in more detail and aims to demonstrate the importance of assessing Natural Capital and Ecosystem Services in order to improve decision making processes and enable a Sustainable Development.
+A leaflet produced by WWF presents the InVEST tool in more detail and aims to demonstrate the importance of assessing Natural Capital and Ecosystem Services in order to improve decision making processes and enable a Sustainable Development.
 InVEST is one of many existing and complementary tools, methods or models to assess Natural Capital.

 C - Understanding cumulative impacts: Strategic Environmental Assessments